Variety of video analytics is the main trend of 2021

 - receiving detailed reports in self-service mode (without operator participation).
 Robotization and automation of the data management process, including streaming analytics.

-Consumers are showing interest in video analytics services that help lower business costs and achieve competitive advantage.
-Therefore, it is in such services that analytics manufacturers will invest.
+Consumers are showing interest in video analytics services that help lower business costs and achieve a competitive advantage.

 Forecasts of changes